 Also, the authors have done massive and exciting research into 55 and over business model patterns that have shaped our times.
 It is an excellent source of inspiration.

 The amount of insights and knowledge distilled in the book is massive.
-Reid Hoffman, founder of LinkedIn together with Chris Yen, go through a methodology they called Blitzscaling.
+Reid Hoffman, founder of LinkedIn together with Chris Yen, goes through a methodology they called Blitzscaling.

 It’s about going all in.
-As Reid Hoffman puts it “an entrepreneur is someone who will jump off a cliff and assemble an airplane on the way down.”
-With Blitzscaling is almost like building the world’s largest aircraft on the way down.
+As Reid Hoffman puts it “An entrepreneur is someone who will jump off a cliff and assemble an airplane on the way down.”
+Blitzscaling is almost like building the world’s largest aircraft on the way down.

 Blitzscaling also offers an alternative way to look at business model innovation, which can be summarized in the infographic below: